-Figure 2 shows the changes in the climatic variables and potential evaporation during the period of 1960-2011 in the study area.
-There are a significant increase trend (p < 0.001) in T and significant decrease trends in U_2 , R_n and RH.
-The warming trend of the Yellow River basin has been reported in the previous studies (Fu et al., 2004; Tang et al., 2008a) and is consistent with the generally increase in surface air temperature over global land surface (Hansen et al., 2006).
-The decline in wind speed has been documented over China (Jiang et al., 2010; Fu et al., 2011; Lin et al., 2012) and seems to be a part of widespread terrestrial stilling across the globe (McVicar et al., 2012).
-The decreasing trend of R_n is consistent with the reported declines in solar radiation 5 across China (Tang et al., 2011) and R_n decrease at the adjacent Yangtze River basin (Xu, et al., 2006).
-The decreasing RH is line with previous studies which reported large decease in relative humidity in many parts of China (Wang et al., 2012; Liu et al., 2010; Song et al., 2012).
+Figure 2 shows the variations in the climatic variables and potential evaporation over the study area during the period of 1960-2011.
+There is a significant increase trend (p < 0.001)in T and significant decrease trends in U_2 , R_n and RH.
+The warming trend of the Yellow River basin has been reported in previous studies (Fu et al., 2004; Tang et al., 2008a) and is consistent with the general increase in surface air temperature over global land surface (Hansen et al., 2006).
+The decline in wind speed has been documented over China (Jiang et al., 2010; Fu et al., 2011; Lin et al., 2013) and seems to be a part of widespread terrestrial stilling across the globe (McVicar et al., 2012).
+The decreasing trend of R_n is consistent with the reported declines in solar radiation across China (Tang et al., 2011) and in R_n in the adjacent Yangtze River basin (Xu et al., 2006).
+The decreasing RH is in line with previous studies, which reported a large decrease in relative humidity in many parts of China (Wang et al., 2012; Liu et al., 2010; Song et al., 2012).
 P showed a decrease trend although the trend was not statistically significant during the period of 1960-2011 (Fu et al., 2004).
-A decreasing trend of E_0 is 10 consistent with that in many previous studies (Ma et al., 2012; Liu and McVicar, 2012).
-Mean annual precipitation in the low flow period (1991-2002) was 47 mm (10.5%) less than that in the baseline period (1960-1990) (Table 1).
-The precipitation in the recent period (2003-2011) remained the low level of the low flow period although there was a little rebound (about 2%).
-The precipitation in the recent period was 36 mm 15 (8.1%) below the baseline period.
-The temperatures in both the low flow and the recent periods were higher than that in the baseline period while there was little temperature difference between the low flow and recent periods.
+A decreasing trend of E_0 is consistent with that in many previous studies (Ma et al., 2012; Liu and McVicar, 2012).

+Mean annual precipitation in the low-flow period (1991-2002) was 47 mm (10.5%) less than that in the baseline period (1960-1990) (Table 1).
+The precipitation in the recent period (2003-2011) remained low-level, although it was larger ($\sim 2\%$ of the baseline precipitation in 1960-1990) than precipitation in the low-flow period.
+The precipitation in the recent period was $36 \,\mathrm{mm}$ (8.1%) below the baseline.
+The temperatures in both the low-flow and the recent periods were higher than those in the baseline period, while there was little temperature difference between the low-flow and recent periods.
 The relative humidity in the recent period dropped about 9% from the baseline (Table 1).
-The increase in temperature and decrease in relative humidity favor an increase in potential evaporation.
-In the recent 20 period, net radiation was about 10% below that in the baseline period and 2m wind speed reduced about 18% from the baseline wind speed.
-The decreases in net radiation and wind speed would reduce the potential evaporation (Liu and McVicar, 2012).
-Furthermore, the net radiation and wind speed in the recent period were the lowest among the three periods and thus have greater impacts on the potential evaporation 25 than in the low flow period.
-Overall, the potential evaporation in the low flow period is about the same as that in the baseline period while the potential evaporation in the recent period is 5.3% lower than that in the baseline period (Table 1).
-The potential evaporation reflects the energy condition which affects the partition of precipitation into runoff and actual evaporation (Budyko, 1974; Roderick and Farquhar, 2011; Liu and McVicar, 2012).
-The reduction of potential evaporation might have affected runoff in the recent period.
+In the recent period, net radiation was about 10% below that in the baseline period and 2 m wind speed decreased about 18% from the baseline wind speed.
+Furthermore, the net radiation and wind speed in the recent period were the lowest among the three periods.
+Overall, the potential evaporation in the low-flow period is about the same as that in the baseline period, while the potential evaporation in the recent period was 5.3% lower than that in the baseline period (Table 1).
+The potential evaporation reflects the energy condition that affects the partition of precipitation into runoff and actual evaporation (Budyko, 1974; Roderick and Farquhar, 2011; Liu and McVicar, 2012).
+The reduction in potential evaporation might have affected runoff in the recent period.